 The assumption is that there is an outside, or something beyond everyday, given reality.
 In other words, there is something transcendent.
+There is this world and something else, which is a distinction in the factual dimension.
 But the problem or paradox is that some observer, something immanent to reality, must make the immanent/transcendent (or known/secret) distinction.
 This two-sided form doesn’t simply exist.
 An observer or observing system must make a distinction in order to indicate anything at all.
 Religion, as a social system, tries to dissolve this paradox by positing an Uncreated Creator or Unmoved Mover.

 Religion is not necessarily about establishing or enforcing a moral code; the association between religion and morality is actually very shaky.
 Consider antinomianism, the idea that salvation comes through grace alone and has nothing to do with following a moral code or law.
 And some ancient cultures thought of morality in terms of valor or strength, not as being kind of generous or anything like that.
 Luhmann speaks of morality in terms of respect–moral action is action that is accorded respect (or esteem) rather than disrespect by a community.
 Th term antinomian, meaning anti-law, was coined by Martin Luther, and it was called a heresy.
 But based on this meaning, antinomianism simply recognizes that the religious system add the legal system are different.